georgebabarus/magento-filesystem-extension/docs/source/extension/configuration.rst

     ]

-Additional directory configuration are located under media_storage\directories\configs.
+Additional directory configuration are located under media_storage/directories/configs.
 This configs are located by directory path and driver code.

 .. code-block:: php